-This would mean, yes, she would have to own up to the fact her husband made some shitty financial decisions and would have to live with that baggage herself.
+This would mean she would have to own up to the fact her husband made some shitty financial decisions and live with that baggage herself.

 A Common Toxic Mother-Daughter Dynamic

-Fortunately, for her sake, Rose has a heart and is easily manipulated to please her mother.
+Fortunately, for Ruth’s sake, Rose has a heart and is easily manipulated to please her mother.

-Narcissistic women like Ruth abuse this love for their benefit.
+Narcissistic women like Ruth abuse this love for their benefit ( so f*cking cruel.)

-Ruth painted a good enough picture of her suffering, should Rose not marry Cal, that it convinced Rose it would be her fault for her mother and herself living that way if she didn’t marry him.
+Ruth painted a good enough picture of her suffering should Rose not marry Cal; it convinced Rose it would be her fault for her mother and herself living that way if she didn’t marry him.